IISH/background-colour-app/README.md

 And point your browser to http://localhost:3000

-## Build an run an image
+## Build an image and run the application in a container

     $ npm install
     $ docker build --tag background-colour-app:latest .

-## Run a container

     $ docker run --publish 3000:3000 --env BACKGROUND_COLOUR=yellow background-colour-app:latest

-## Deploy the container on a kubernetes cluster in the namespace 'demoapp'
+## Deploy the application to a kubernetes cluster in the namespace 'demoapp'

 This will declare: